OGRECave/ogre/Docs/src/rtss.md

 # System overview {#rtss_overview}

 The RTSS manages a set of opaque isolated components (SubRenderStates) where each implements a specific effect.
 These "effects" include Fixed Function transformation and lighting.
-At the core these components are plain shader files providing a set of functions; e.g. @ref SGX_FUNC_LIGHT_DIRECTIONAL_DIFFUSE, @ref SGX_FUNC_LIGHT_POINT_DIFFUSE.
+At the core these components are plain shader files providing a set of functions; e.g. @c SGX_Light_Directional_Diffuse(), @c SGX_Light_Point_Diffuse().

 Correctly ordering these functions, providing them with the right input values and interconnecting them is the main purpose of the RTSS.